| | |

 “The tropical region of Nigeria, the Ivory Coast, and West Africa is called the ‘yam belt,'” said Frederick Opie, Ph.D., Professor of History and Society at Babson College in Boston.
 “When Africans came to the new world as enslaved people, they substituted sweet potatoes for yams.”

 In later years, a Sweet Potato Pudding or “Pone” became popular following the Civil War.
-Shortly thereafter, love for the beautiful orange tuber began traveling to the Northern regions of the U.S.
+Shortly after that, love for the beautiful orange tuber began traveling to the Northern regions of the U.S.

 Today, whether we’re serving a Sweet Potato Soup, a Sweet Potato Pie, Mashed Sweet Potatoes, or this casserole, know that you’re continuing a beautiful heritage for Thanksgiving.